-(i) A shareholders' meeting could be called, in the best interests of the company and without undue delay, if it appears from the balance sheet that a stipulated proportion of the share capital has eroded (generally applicable where the law includes capital maintenance requirements).
+- (i) A shareholders' meeting could be called, in the best interests of the company and without undue delay, if it appears from the balance sheet that a stipulated proportion of the share capital has eroded (generally applicable where the law includes capital maintenance requirements); - [(j) The composition of the board could be reviewed to determine whether an adequate number of independent directors are included.]

-(c) Avoidance of transactions
+3. Avoidance of transactions

-33. Recommendation 87 deals with the avoidance of transactions at an undervalue, transactions conferring a preference and transactions intended to defeat, delay or hinder creditors (see part two, chapter II, paras.
+- 21. [33] Recommendations 87 through 99 deal with the avoidance of transactions at an undervalue, transactions conferring a preference and transactions intended to defeat, delay or hinder creditors (see part two, chapter II, paras.
 170-185).
-That recommendation would apply to the avoidance of transactions entered into by the company in the vicinity of insolvency.
-In addition, certain actions of directors may be rendered unlawful once a company becomes insolvent under, for example, wrongful or fraudulent trading provisions, or as acts having worsened the economic situation of the company or having led to insolvency, such as entering into new borrowing or providing new guarantees without sufficient justification.
-In addition to avoidance of the transaction, under some laws a director may be found personally liable for permitting the company to enter into such transactions.
-Liability would typically apply only in relation to directors who agreed to the transaction; those who expressly dissented and whose dissent was duly noted are likely to avoid responsibility.
+Those recommendations would apply to the avoidance of transactions entered into by a company in the vicinity of insolvency.
+[The avoidability of a transaction does not, on its own, serve as the basis for imposing personal liability on directors.] - 21A.
+[33] [However, certain avoidable transactions may also have other consequences.]
+Some laws render certain actions of directors unlawful under, for example, wrongful or fraudulent trading provisions, or as acts having worsened the economic situation of the company or having led to insolvency, such as entering into new borrowing or providing new guarantees without sufficient business justification.
+In addition to avoidance of such transactions, under some laws a director may be found personally liable for permitting the company to enter into such [fraudulent or otherwise improper] transactions.
+Liability under those provisions would typically apply only in relation to directors who agreed to the transaction; those who expressly dissented and whose dissent was duly noted are likely to avoid responsibility.